libuv/libuv/docs/src/fs_poll.rst

     .. note::
         For maximum portability, use multi-second intervals.
-Sub-second intervals will not detect all changes on many filesystems.
+Sub-second intervals will not detect all changes on many file systems.

 .. c:function:: int uv_fs_poll_stop(uv_fs_poll_t* handle)